simonsj/bt.sh/README.md

 The `bt_init` and `bt_cleanup` are okay to be invoked in a nested fashion from multiple scripts: a report will be emitted when the first script to have done `bt_init` finally reaches its `bt_cleanup`.

 The `bt_start` and `bt_end` invocations for a given measurement each require their string description argument to match, and to be globally unique.
-The description name is used to key into the measurement database: simple files placed into /tmp.
+The description name is used to key into the measurement database: simple files placed into a `mktemp`'d directory under /tmp, `$BT_DIR`.
 Files for each measurement are organized as:
 ```
-  actual file:  /tmp/bt.<description checksum>.<start timestamp>
+  actual file:  $BT_DIR/<description checksum>.<start timestamp>
-  symlink:      /tmp/bt.<description checksum> --> actual file
+  symlink:      $BT_DIR/<description checksum> --> actual file
 ```
 With this scheme, lookup for `bt_end` is constant-time via the symlink, and the stats can be sorted by chronological start time using the actual files' names.